 Then in 1963, it was Bung Karno who initiated the establishment of the Bali Beach Hotel on the Sanur beach.

 This hotel will be the tallest building to date (because it is in accordance with the Decree of the Governor of Bali in 1971, which states, among other things, that the building must have a maximum height of a coconut tree or 15 meters.)

 The rapid growth of development in the tourism sector to date has had a great impact and influence on the traditions and lifestyles of the Balinese and those on the island.

-Interestingly, Balinese culture is still as it is, growing along with globalization.
-Another thing that can be the answer to preserving Balinese culture is the vision of the Balinese that inspires every soul to love and glorify their own culture without being ashamed.
+Interestingly, culture is still as it is, growing along with Globalization.
+Another thing that can be the answer to preserving culture is the vision of the Balinese people which inspires every soul to love and glorify their own culture without having to be ashamed.

 Balinese Human Creativity

 The creativity of Balinese people in various fields such as: sculpture making techniques, dance, architecture, music and various other artistic expressions, they confidently show to the world.